illescasDaniel/Questions/README.md

 - Haptic feedback
 - Multilanguage support
 - Repeat quizzes by shaking the device
-- Read Questions from a QR Code
+- Read Questions from a QR Code and save them to use them later
+- Add sets of questions / new topics just by dragging a formatted json file to Xcode
 - Dark theme
 - Switch between themes by:
 	- Swiping up/down with 2 fingers